POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning: Experiments

 \section{Experiments}

-With our theoretical motivation and our prospect on the toy environment PointMass, we now address the following empirical questions at a larger scale: \textbf{(Q1)} How does \polter affect the performance after pretraining and does the performance differ across \ac{URL} algorithm categories? \textbf{(Q2)} Does \polter improve the sample-efficiency for finetuning? \textbf{(Q3)} How does the performance vary with an increasing number of pretraining steps? \textbf{(Q4)} How does the strength of the regularization affect the performance for different algorithms in different domains?
+With our theoretical motivation and our prospect on the toy environments PointMass and Pendulum, we now address the following empirical questions at a larger scale: \textbf{(Q1)} How does \polter affect the performance after pretraining, and does the performance differ across \ac{URL} algorithm categories? \textbf{(Q2)} Does \polter improve the sample-efficiency for finetuning? \textbf{(Q3)} How does the performance vary with an increasing number of pretraining steps? \textbf{(Q4)} How does the strength of the regularization affect the performance of different algorithms in different domains? \revt{\textbf{(Q5)} How to select the checkpoints for the ensemble policy in \polter?} \revt{\textbf{(Q6)} Do the results also hold for pixel-based observations?}

-To answer these questions, we evaluate several different \ac{URL} algorithms with and without our \polter regularization on the \acl{URLB} \citep{laskin_urlb_2021}.
-We use the provided code from \citet{laskin_urlb_2021} to aid reproducibility, and we provide our source code in the supplementary material.